Managing Dropship Inventory

 How to Automate Email Orders

 This is probably one of the most common and easiest parts of dropshipping to automate.
 Almost all the major ecommerce platforms (shopping carts) have the ability to automatically send emails to dropship suppliers when you receive an order.
 The way this is accomplished in most software is by assigning a supplier (and supplier email) to each product.
-Once again when you start getting into fulfilling the same product from multiple sources (suppliers), you will need to look outside the standard ecommerce platform and into order management solutions like Ordoro, Stitch Labs and Bright Pearl.
+Once again when you start getting into fulfilling the same product from multiple sources (suppliers), you will need to look outside the standard ecommerce platform and into order management solutions like Ordoro, Stitch Labs, and Bright Pearl.
 If the supplier requires the email to have an attachment in a specific format with specific data, you may need to start looking at solutions that provide a tight integration to your dropship supplier.
-This is where a solution like Inventory Source can provide a solution that will truly be automated.
+This is where a dropship automation solution can help you truly automate your processes.

 How to Automate Orders via API / EDI